 In 2024, ProCredit Bank continued its efforts to improve efficiency in its operations while focusing on expanding the capacity for providing qualitative and competent service as well as on building long-term relationships with its clients.
-The bank operates an adequate institutional structure in the form of specialised departments and close communication between them and the head office and the branch network.
-The changes in the processes in the bank aim at increasing the efficiency and quality of work of the institution.
+The group operates an adequate institutional structure in the form of specialised departments and close communication between them and the head office and the branch network.
+The changes in the processes in the group aim at increasing the efficiency and quality of work of the institution.
 The following main developments occurred in 2024:

-- There was a strong increase in the loan and deposit portfolio of the main target groups of clients micro, small and medium-sized enterprises and private individuals; the growth in the total loan portfolio in 2024 was 16.8%, whereas the total deposit portfolio grew by 11.2% (with both loan and deposit portfolio growth being ahead of the average for the banking system).
-The results achieved with respect to the main business segments were based on the optimised and focused process of attracting customers and approval of financing, on the development of individual strategies for dealing with companies and individuals, as well as on the focused efforts of the bank to attract the entire banking business of its customers and to increase clients' activity regarding banking operations.
-At the same time, the quality of the loan portfolio remained on a very good level compared to the market average as the share of loans classified in Stage 3 according to IFRS 9 stayed at 1.1% as of 31 December 2024 compared to 0.8% as of 31 December 2023 as a result by intensive monitoring, considering the impact of the external factors on the economic sector as well as the liquidity and earnings situation of the respective company. - The bank continued its structured and focused approach in attracting new business and private clients and their overall banking business, as the total number of clients increased by 11% in 2024 compared to the end of 2023 (the growth was 7% in 2023).
+- There was a solid increase in the loan and deposit portfolio of the main target groups of clients micro, small and medium-sized enterprises and private individuals; the growth in the total loan portfolio in 2024 was 16.8%, while the total deposit portfolio grew by 11.2% (with both loan and deposit portfolio growth being ahead of the average for the banking system).
+The results achieved with respect to the main business segments were based on the optimised and focused process of attracting customers and approval of financing, on the development of individual strategies for dealing with companies and individuals, as well as on the focused efforts of the group to attract the entire banking business of its customers and to increase clients' activity regarding banking operations.
+At the same time, the quality of the loan portfolio remained on a very good level compared to the market average as the share of loans classified in Stage 3 according to IFRS 9 stayed at 1.1% as of 31 December 2024 compared to 0.8% as of 31 December 2023 as a result by intensive monitoring, considering the impact of the external factors on the economic sector as well as the liquidity and earnings situation of the respective company. - The group continued its structured and focused approach in attracting new business and private clients and their overall banking business, as the total number of clients increased by 11% in 2024 compared to the end of 2023 (the growth was 7% in 2023).
 This was facilitated by the developed and improved infrastructure, ensuring the implementation of the concept of direct banking (including the possibilities for remote identification of customers, as well as for attracting customers through digital channels).
 Simultaneously, the average monthly number of performed main banking operations from one client also increased in 2024 compared to 2023.
-These developments proved the resilience and sustainability of the bank's business model. - Investments were made in the development of new functionalities of the information systems.
+These developments proved the resilience and sustainability of the bank's business model even in the times of stress. - Investments were made in the development of new functionalities of the information systems.
 The possibilities for performing electronic banking operations were extended as ProCredit Bank's internet banking system (ProBanking), mobile application (ProCredit Mobile) and digital (online) portal were continuously developed and updated in 2024.
 The developments are directed to onboarding and servicing of clients (business and private), providing digital solutions for bank operations and optimization of internal processes.
 The bank's digital support centre continued to provide highly professional servicing and to play a key role in the process of attracting customers.
 Remote identification is used to serve current and new customers, and this technology allows the extension of customer service in an efficient and secure way providing opportunity for remote electronic signing of relevant documents.
-As of the end of 2024 virtually 100% of clients operations are performed electronically (via ProBanking; mobile banking; card transactions; ATM transactions). - Projects related to environmental management were implemented, such as: continuing financing of green investments; expanding the opportunities for providing loans for the construction of photovoltaic power plants and installation for self-consumption; conducting awareness-raising and staff training campaigns, as well as sharing an internal newsletter; the bank took part in a number of events related to the topics of sustainable development and environmental protection.
-In 2024 ProCredit Bank launched the first CO2 calculator that is developed for all companies who are willing to calculate their carbon footprint.
-The calculator is free of charge and can be used from all interested companies, no matter if they are bank's clients or not.
+As of the end of 2024 virtually 100% of clients operations are performed electronically (via ProBanking; mobile banking; card transactions; ATM transactions).